aragon/hack/docs/guides-agent-app.md

  <p align="center">
    <img width="800" src="/docs/assets/agent-guide/agent-18.png">
 </p>

+>Note: the above process works with any permissioned app!

 Once you've located your Agent and Voting app addresses, run the following command to give your Voting app permission to use the Agent app to execute actions.